More about: 10 Things to Do in Belem in Lisbon

 A short distance from the Jerónimos Monastery is the Museu Coleção Berardo, now converted into the Museu de Arte Contemporanea, a cultural institution that brings together more than 900 works from the main artistic movements of the 19th and 20th centuries.

 Among the most important creations, we must mention Picasso's "Femme dans un fauteuil" and "Tête de femme," Andy Warhol's "Brillo Box" (wooden cubes that recreate sponge packaging), and Francis Bacon's "Oedipus and the Sphinx after Ingres."
-The museum won a Tripadvisor "Traveler's Choice" award in 2021, and I can assure you that it is well worth a visit.
+The museum won Tripadvisor's "Traveler's Choice" award in 2021, and I can assure you that it is well worth a visit.
 It is located in Praça do Império, and general admission costs approximately €5.

 Mateo's tip